zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 4. **Goal**: Understand how iterative questioning produces better results

 ### Part C: Team Standards Clarification
+**Scenario**: Your team recently adopted Google-style docstrings.
+Use Copilot to help implement this standard.
 1. Create a New Chat.
 Prompt: `@workspace In #file:.github/copilot-instructions.md, we require Google-style docstrings.
 Show me an example for a Flask route that queries the database`
 2. Review the example
 3. Open app.py.
 Select get_dog_breed route, prompt: `Add a Google-style docstring to #selection`